zoltan-antal/weather-app/README.md

 # weather-app
-A simple weather app utilising WeatherAPI
+A simple weather app utilising WeatherAPI built with JavaScript